Two Britons among thousands quarantined after coronavirus outbreak on cruise

 The diagnosis of the virus was announced to the ship on Wednesday morning.

-Speaking on a video posted on Facebook, Mr Abel, of Woodford Halse in Oxfordshire, said: “We are now officially in quarantine.
+Speaking on a video posted on Facebook, Mr Abel, of Woodford Halse in Northamptonshire, said: “We are now officially in quarantine.

 “It appears that our quarantine is on board the ship, that we will not be taken off to a hospital.